calmk/calmk/README.md

 - :ok_man:I'm an Introverted Minimalist and lifelong worshiper of calm
 - 🌱 I'm a Plan lover and Vegetarian
 - :coffee: I am a pro-solitude addict
-- :yellow_heart: My hobbies are playing piano, tidying up and handcraftting some cute stuffs
+- :yellow_heart: My hobbies are playing piano, tidying up and handcrafting some cute stuffs
 - :books: I also like **literature, reading and writing.**
 - :yin_yang: Especially interested in [Yi Jing](https://en.wikipedia.org/wiki/I_Ching)
 - :muscle: I used to be a Men Physique athlete